kodybrown/createpw/README.md

 When it asks for the user name, you can just press enter to bypass/skip it.
 JUST be sure that you are consistent in supplying a user name with keys or not.

-Here are a couple of examples:
+Here are a few of examples:

 ```dos
 > createpw amazon.com